Local Statement for Brownsville, TX

 * FLOODING RAIN:

-Protect against dangerous rainfall flooding having possible
+Prepare for dangerous rainfall flooding having possible significant

 - Moderate rainfall flooding may prompt several evacuations and